-The Special Advisory Committee assist the Gallery staff to select artworks and in recent years works have been acquired from key Tasmanian practitioners including Pat Brassington, Tim Burns, Matt Calvert, Hermie Cornelisse, Simon Cuthbert, Julie Gough, Lola Greeno, Patrick Grieve, Neil Haddon, Jonathan Kimberley, Michael Muruste, Rosemary O'Rourke, Sally Rees, Mary Scott, Michael Schlitz, Richard Wastell, Alan Young, Amanda Davies, David Hawley and Raymond Arnold.
-The acquisition of these works has ensured that, when viewed with existing works, the Collection is beginning to evolve as a vibrant and comprehensive record of Tasmanian visual culture.
+Since the policy was adopted in 2011, the Gallery has continued to collect notable works by key Tasmanian practitioners including Pat Brassington, Tim Burns, Matt Calvert, Hermie Cornelisse, Simon Cuthbert, Lisa Garland, Julie Gough, Lola Greeno, Patrick Grieve, Neil Haddon, David Hawley, Jonathan Kimberley, Colin Langridge, Michael Muruste, Rosemary O'Rourke, Sally Rees, Troy Ruffels, Mary Scott, Michael Schlitz, Fiona Tabart, Richard Wastell, Alan Young, Amanda Davies, David Hawley and Raymond Arnold.
+The acquisition of these works has ensured that, when viewed with existing works, the Collection continues to evolve as a vibrant and comprehensive record of Tasmanian visual culture.

 |Richard Wastell, 2005|